mobamba1/mthree_final_project/README.md

 The back-end of the application is located in a single file found in /python_scripts/app.py.
 This script loads the database, reads and processes the user input, updates the database and sends the processed data to the result page.

 ## Docker
+I created a Docker image using a Dockerfile, which allowed me to containerize the application for consistent deployment.
+To ensure it was working properly, I set up the container to access port 5000, which was necessary for the application’s functionality.
+Later on, I will be using Docker Hub to store my Docker image, allowing Minikube to pull the image from the remote repository for deployment in my Kubernetes environment.

+## Challenges with Docker
+One challenge I faced was ensuring that port 5000 was open in the AWS security groups, as the container needed to communicate through that port.
+To apply this change, I had to restart or stop and start the AWS instance to make sure the new settings took effect.
+Another challenge was that, since the application was still being updated, I had to ensure any changes were reflected not only in the Dockerfile but also in the requirements.txt file.
+This was critical to making sure the right packages were installed within the container, allowing the application to run smoothly without any issues.

+## How to Deploy Docker Container
+Build docker image:
+- docker build -t your_image_name .

+Run docker container:
+- docker run -d -p 5000:5000 your_image_name

 ##Extras
 Original github link: https://github.com/ledmarceli/mthree_final_project